What This Article Covers

 - So instead of looking at 100,000 sales orders, we are now looking at 99,200 sales orders.
 Is that a real problem?
 Is the last 24 hours more representative than the 24 hour period from 3 months ago?
 Probably not.
 But if it is, how much more should the company be willing to spend to get rid of all aggregates?
 And are there other investments that might be a better use of that money?

 There are an unlimited number of scenarios that could be imagined to determine the importance of the removal of aggregates.
 For instance, if just two days of sales orders were reviewed, then the company would receive a much larger variation.
-However generally, the needs for instantly recalculated information are significantly overestimated in vendor marketing documentation and analytics vendor documentation in particular.
-I have a future article I am preparing which describes the testing of a long-held belief that forecasting information must frequently be updated with the most recent sales history to obtain the highest forecast accuracy.
-I have been testing actual client data, and from a client with difficult to forecast sales history, and will show that as with the tests I performed at previous customers, this is not all that important and contributes little to forecast accuracy.
+However, generally, the needs for instantly recalculated information are significantly overestimated in vendor marketing documentation and analytics vendor documentation in particular.
+In the articles Monthly Versus Weekly Forecasting Buckets and Quarterly Versus Monthly Forecasting Buckets challenges a long-held belief that forecasting information must frequently be updated with the most recent sales history to obtain the highest forecast accuracy.
+This was testing with actual client data, and from a client with difficult to forecast sales history, and will show that as with the tests I performed at previous customers, this is not all that important and contributes little to forecast accuracy.
+This client was convinced that daily forecasting produced the highest accuracy.

 Logic for The Improved Analytical Performance of Column-Oriented Databases